 Buy all materials, products, and energy from renewable sources.
 For example, use solar and wind power for energy, since gas is in limited supply and also warms the climate with CO2 emissions.
-Buy wood from sustainable certified sources (including any products that contain wood, like a chair).
-Ask yourself: is this product or material recyclable or compostable?
+Buy wood from sustainably certified sources (including any products that contain wood, like a chair).
+Ask yourself: Is this product or material recyclable or compostable?
 Think about the whole life cycle of the product, and all sourced materials used in the product.

 4. Does it use the least resources?

 Buy what is produced with the least waste, the least energy, and impact on the environment.
 For example, concrete uses more energy than wood, so wood products are preferable.
-Growing cows for meat and dairy requires significantly more resources than growing plants, so eat mostly fruits and vegetables.
+Raising cows for meat and dairy requires significantly more resources than growing plants, so eat mostly fruits and vegetables.
 Choose products from local producers, since less transportation is needed, and therefore fewer resources are used to consume the product.